Caution: The below content is general information only and should not be taken as tax or legal advice.

 When and where will the Form 1098-T be provided?
 Can I “GO GREEN!” and consent to access my Form 1098-T online?

-If NWTC was required to produce a form for you, it will mail out, or made available electronically, by January 31st.
+If NWTC is required to produce a form for you, it will mail out, or be made available electronically, by January 31st.

-Students at NWTC have the option to GO GREEN and consent to receive their upcoming 1098-T tax form electronically by January 13, 2013.
-To give your consent, please log into My.NWTC, click on My.Financials, My Account, My Profiles, and Paperless 1098-T.
+Students at NWTC have the option to GO GREEN and consent to receive their upcoming 1098-T tax form electronically by January 13, 2015.
+To give your consent, please log into My.NWTC, click on My.Financials, My Account, My Profiles, and Paperless 1098-T. Note: If you have completed this step in a previous year, you will not need to do it again.

 Benefits to receiving the Form 1098-T electronically vs. through regular postal mail: